 Examples of hardships that do not qualify for assistance include:

-Assistance is available for DC employees and their immediate family only.
+Assistance is available for FDC employees and their immediate family only.
 Immediate family is defined as spouse and dependent children residing with the member.
 In some cases an employee may be given financial assistance for his/her parents or grandchildren, if the employee is the primary caregiver and the family member resides with the employee and/or a financial hardship has been placed on the employee due to care of a critically ill family member.

 Membership in the Corrections Foundation is not intended to create a right to receive assistance from the EAP.
 The decision to provide assistance is a matter of discretion retained by the Corrections Foundation.
-This decision is based upon the criteria within this document, Corrections Foundation interpretation of the critical nature of a request and the availability of funds.
+This decision is based upon the criteria within this document, Corrections Foundation interpretation of the critical nature of a request, and the availability of funds.

 The EAP is not intended to serve as an insurance policy or replace the need for fire, flood, home, auto, health and/or life insurance.
 Unfortunately, resources are not adequate enough to assist families with expenses that insurance is meant to cover.
 The State of Florida provides many affordable insurance options for health, life, and long-term care.
 In addition, we encourage officers and staff to participate in the deferred comp program to ensure employees are adequately prepared for retirement.

-The death of a loved one is an event that every one of our members will someday experience and the funds available are just not large enough to assist with funeral expenses.
-We strongly encourage you to seek life insurance coverage to prepare for funeral expenses for your entire family and other insurance policies to prepare for unexpected tragedies.
+The death of a loved one is an event that every one of our members will someday experience and the funds available are not large enough to assist with funeral expenses.
+We strongly encourage you to seek life insurance coverage to prepare for funeral expenses for your entire family and to obtain other insurance policies to prepare for unexpected tragedies.

-DC employees and contractors may become a member of the Corrections Foundation to help others in need and to prepare if they should ever need to be a recipient of assistance due to a situation that meets the EAP criteria.
-Several options are available for becoming a contributing member of the Foundation.
-Membership forms are available from the Corrections Foundation at www.correctionsfoundation.org.
-Members may sign up through Payroll Deduction Authorization and choose to contribute a minimum of $1.00 or they may send a check for $26.00 for a one-year annual membership to the Corrections Foundation, or they may send a check for $500.00 to become a lifetime member.
-Funds received through payroll deduction, annual membership dues and special fundraisers are used to assist employees and their families in times of emergency.
-A small 15% administrative fee is utilized for operating costs for the Employee Assistance Program.
+FDC employees and contractors may become a member of the Corrections Foundation to help others in need and to prepare if they should ever need to be a recipient of assistance due to a situation that meets the EAP criteria.
+Several options are available for becoming a contributing member of the Foundation: